rossillingworth/tesb-rt-se/examples/cxf/jaxrs-jms-http/README.txt

      karaf@trun> features:install activemq-spring
      karaf@trun> activemq:create-broker

-     That will create a new broker broker with the defaults and will then start it.
+     That will create a new broker with the defaults and will then start it.